GoodPraxis/gp-gatsby-starter-ts-sass-jest/README.md

 Testing
 =======
+To run all tests, use:

+    npm test

 You can run unit tests by running:

-    npm test
+    npm run test:unit

 You can run E2E tests by running: